 Description Normal Award Α Unoccupied hereditaments.
 Nil В Occupied hereditaments where the rateable value exceeds £25,000.
 Nil С Hereditaments occupied by an organisation mainly concerned with promoting industry, commerce, trade, business, professional standards or similar, including; training of persons engaged in those activities; production of journals, web content etc. or activities concerned with the application of science or technology to such activities.
 Nil D Hereditaments occupied by a community interest company.
-Nil Е Hereditaments occupied wholly or mainly as a shop including shops selling wholly or mainly donated goods.
+Nil E Hereditaments occupied wholly or mainly as a shop including shops selling wholly or mainly donated goods.
 Nil F Hereditaments occupied wholly or mainly as an educational establishment (for example a school, college or university).
 Nil G Hereditaments occupied by an organisation that is mainly funded from public funds (other than charitable grants from publicly funded bodies or payment for commissioned service).
 Nil Н Hereditaments occupied by an organisation mainly concerned with activities connected with seeking to influence public opinion or public policy.
+Nil I Hereditaments occupied by an organisation where the majority of the beneficiaries of the activities conducted from the hereditament are not residents of Bedford Borough.
 Nil

-I Hereditaments occupied by an organisation where the majority of the beneficiaries of the activities conducted from the hereditament are not residents of Bedford Borough Nil J Hereditaments occupied by organisations where membership of the organisation or use of the facilities or services provided is restricted to certain groups of persons due to; • Requirement to achieve a certain standard • Requirement to pay fees or charges which would not be affordable to many members of the community, particularly those on a low income • Requirement to be nominated or approved by an existing member of the organisation • Secrecy in the process for obtaining membership or using facilities Nil K Hereditaments occupied by organisations which are not established for profit and whose main objects are charitable, philanthropic, or religious or concerned with education, social welfare, science, literature, or the fine arts where the social nature of the organisation is the dominant factor present Nil L Hereditaments occupied by a Community Amateur Sports Club other than those meeting criterion "M" below Nil M Where an organisation is a registered Community Amateur Sports Club and, as a result of being entitled to 80% Mandatory Rate Relief, ceases to be entitled to Small Business Rate Relief.
-10% (up to a maximum of £1,066 in any one financial year).
-N Hereditaments occupied by organisations which are not established or conducted for profit and; whose main objects are charitable, philanthropic, or religious or concerned with education, social welfare, science, literature, or the fine arts; or occupy the hereditament wholly or mainly for the purpose of recreation; Where the social nature of the organisation is roughly equal to its principal purposes.
-25% (up to a maximum of £1,333).

-0 Hereditaments occupied by organisations which are not established or conducted for profit and; whose main objects are charitable, philanthropic, or religious or concerned with education, social £1,333 welfare, science, literature, or the fine arts; or whichever is occupy the hereditament wholly or mainly for the purpose of recreation; the lesser.
-Where the social nature of the organisation is incidental to its principal purposes.
+Des Normal Award J Hereditaments occupied by organisations where membership of the organisation or use of the facilities or services provided is restricted to certain groups of persons due to; Requirement to achieve a certain standard; Requirement to pay fees or charges which would not be affordable to many members of the community, particularly those on a low income; Requirement to be nominated or approved by an existing member of the organisation; Secrecy in the process for obtaining membership or using facilities.
+Nil K Hereditaments occupied by organisations which are not established for profit and whose main objects are charitable, philanthropic, or religious or concerned with education, social welfare, science, literature, or the fine arts where the social nature of the organisation is the dominant factor present.
+Nil L Hereditaments occupied by a Community Amateur Sports Club other than those meeting criterion "M" below.
+Nil M Where an organisation is a registered Community Amateur Sports Club and, as a result of being entitled to 80% Mandatory Rate Relief, ceases to be entitled to Small Business Rate Relief.
+10% (up to a maximum of £670 per organisation in any one financial year).
+N Hereditaments occupied by organisations which are not established or conducted for profit and; Whose main objects are charitable, philanthropic, or religious or concerned with education, social welfare, science, literature, or the fine arts; or Occupy the hereditament wholly or mainly for the purpose of recreation; Where the social nature of the organisation is roughly equal to its principal purposes.
+25% (up to a maximum of £670 per organisation in any one financial year).
+0 Hereditaments occupied by organisations which are not established or conducted for profit and; Whose main objects are charitable, philanthropic, or religious or concerned with education, social welfare, science, literature, or the fine arts; or Occupy the hereditament wholly or mainly for the purpose of recreation; Where the social nature of the organisation is incidental to its principal purposes.
+100% or £670 per organisation in any one financial year, whichever is the lesser.